SuperOfficeDocs/superoffice-docs/docs/api/mdo-providers/reference/crmscript.md

   - "online"
 ---

-# "crmscript" MDO List
+# "CRMScript" MDO List

 Archive of CRMScripts.
 Returns script id + name of script as hierarchy.

 Implemented by the <see cref="T:SuperOffice.CRM.Lists.CRMScriptProvider">CRMScriptProvider</see> class.
-The name of the MDO list is 'crmscript'.
+The name of the MDO list is 'CRMScript'.

 ## Sample Request